GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Introduction

-We propose to extend the capabilities of the existing digital twin technologies, which focus specifically on predictive models \cite{Faruqui2024NurseintheLoopAI}, and integrate intervention planning by identifying optimal model inputs that achieve a pre-defined glucose outcome (e.g., identifying minimal behavioral modifications that lead to in-range postprandial blood glucose response) through the generation of counterfactual explanations.
-Therefore, as shown in Figure~\ref{digitwin}, the enhanced paradigm can model physiological outcomes, simulate possible treatment plans, and identify optimal behavioral treatment pathways.
-Simulating treatment plans can be accomplished through optimal outcome search, using models that are inherently explainable (like decision tree and logistic regression) or by employing explainable AI methods.
-Searching for optimal outcomes in high-dimensional data can be non-trivial, inherently explainable models may produce incomplete guidance or intervention \cite{Arefeen2022ForewarningPH}, while feature importance based methods may lack the granularity desired in intervention design.
-For example, traditional explainable AI (XAI) is more interested in identifying an individual feature that is most important in explaining the prediction outcome.
-As a result, the ability of popular model-agnostic feature importance estimation technologies like LIME \cite{Ribeiro2016WhySI}, TIME \cite{Sood2021FeatureIE}, SHAP \cite{Lundberg2017AUA} and other similar techniques \cite{Zhou2019UnbiasedMO,Fisher2018AllMA,Bento2020TimeSHAPER,Tonekaboni2020WhatWW,A2023ASR} are limited to creating a hierarchy of the most relevant input features from the model's perspective.
-Often, these explanations are provided in view of low-level features that are hardly understandable from a human perspective \cite{Barbiero2021EntropybasedLE}, which undermines the main objective of XAI.
-Feature relevance has proved to be important in building trust in a model \cite{Caruana2015IntelligibleMF}.
-However, when it comes to implementing treatment plan in digital health, designing interventions requires more precise and granular explainability.
+We propose a mechanism to generate CF reasons, use them as a means to provide personalized behavioral recommendations beyond just predictive modeling \cite{Faruqui2024NurseintheLoopAI}, and integrate intervention planning to digital twin systems by identifying minimal behavioral modifications that lead to in-range postprandial blood glucose response through CFs.
+Therefore, as shown in \figref{digitwin}, the enhanced paradigm can model physiological outcomes, simulate and identify optimal behavioral treatment pathways.
+This simulation can be done via optimal outcome search, using inherently explainable models (e.g. decision tree, logistic regression) or post-hoc explainable AI (XAI) methods.
+However, outcome search in high-dimensional spaces is challenging, and interpretable models may yield incomplete guidance \cite{Arefeen2022ForewarningPH}, while feature importance based methods may lack the granularity desired in intervention design.
+For example, traditional XAI is more interested in identifying features most influential behind a prediction.
+As a result, the ability of XAI techniques like LIME \cite{Ribeiro2016WhySI}, TIME \cite{Sood2021FeatureIE}, SHAP \cite{Lundberg2017AUA} and others \cite{Zhou2019UnbiasedMO,Fisher2018AllMA,Bento2020TimeSHAPER,Tonekaboni2020WhatWW,A2023ASR} are limited to creating a hierarchy of the most relevant input features from the model's perspective.
+Often, these explanations are provided in view of low-level features that are hardly understandable to end-users \cite{Barbiero2021EntropybasedLE}, which undermines the main objective of XAI.
+Feature relevance fosters trust in a model \cite{Caruana2015IntelligibleMF}.
+However, when it comes to implementing treatment plan in digital health, designing interventions requires more granular explanations.